Investing In Teenage Girls For A More Just, Stable, and Peaceful World!

 is a totally self-sustaining business that uses African fabric and resources, teaches the Malawian women to make the pads themselves, and empowers them to run the business and sell the pads locally.

 The Africa Bags village of Kamweko is now producing .
 These kits will be sold to local women who can afford them.
 Unfortunately, most schoolgirls cannot.
-Africa Bags goals are to provide schoolgirls with pad kits and underwear to empower them to stay in school.
+Africa Pads is providing schoolgirls with pad kits and underwear to empower them to stay in school.
 For every year a Malawian girl stays in school her earning potential increases 20%!
+We are also building private girls’ restrooms, creating herbal gardens, and educating girls about their health to better support them during their monthly cycles.